OpenCDSS/cdss-lib-models-java/README.md

 1. Software developers with commit privileges can write to this repository as per normal OpenCDSS development protocols.
 2. Post an issue on GitHub with suggested change.
 Provide information using the issue template.
-3. Email a development contact.
-4. Fork the repository, make changes, and do a pull request.
+3. Fork the repository, make changes, and do a pull request.
 Contents of the current master branch should be merged with the fork to minimize code review before committing the pull request.